Point Forces in Elasticity Equation and Their Alternatives in Multi Dimensions: Elasticity Equation with Point Sources in Multi Dimensions

 Here $\boldsymbol{\sigma}$ denotes the stress tensor and $\boldsymbol{f}$ represents a body force that is exerted within $\Omega$.
 We consider a linear, homogeneous, isotropic and continuous material; hence, Hooke's Law is used here for the relation between the stress and strain tensors:

 where $E$ is the stiffness of the computational domain, $\nu$ is Poisson's ratio and $\boldsymbol{\epsilon}$ is the infinitesimal Eulerian strain tensor:

 Within the domain of computation, $\Omega$, we consider the presence of a biological cell, which occupies the portion $\Omega_C$ that is completely embedded within $\Omega$ (hence $\Omega_C $ is a strict subset of $\Omega$).
-The boundary of the cell is divided into surface elements.
+The boundary of the cell $\Gamma_C$ is divided into surface elements.
 On the centre of each surface element, a point force by means of Dirac Delta distributions, is exerted in the direction of the normal vector that is directed inward into the cell.
 This results into (see \citep{vermolen2015semi}):

-where $N_S$ is the number of surface elements of the cell, $P(\boldsymbol{x},t)$ is the magnitude of the pulling force exerted at point $\boldsymbol{x}$ and time $t$ per unit of measure (being area in $\mathbb{R}^3$ or length in $\mathbb{R}^2$), $\boldsymbol{n}(\boldsymbol{x})$ is the unit inward pointing normal vector (towards the cell centre) at position $\boldsymbol{x}$, $\boldsymbol{x}_j(t)$ is the midpoint on surface element $j$ of the cell at time $t$ and $\Delta\Gamma(\boldsymbol{x}_j)$ is the measure of the surface element $j$.
-In the general model where we use this principle, we consider transient effect due to migration and possible deformation of the cells.
+where $N_S$ is the number of surface elements of the cell, $P(\boldsymbol{x},t)$ is the magnitude of the pulling force exerted at point $\boldsymbol{x}$ and time $t$ per unit of measure (being area in $\mathbb{R}^3$ or length in $\mathbb{R}^2$), $\boldsymbol{n}(\boldsymbol{x})$ is the unit inward pointing normal vector (towards the cell centre) at position $\boldsymbol{x}$, $\boldsymbol{x}_j(t)$ is the midpoint on surface element $j$ of the cell at time $t$ and $\Delta S(\boldsymbol{x}_j)$ is the measure of the surface element $j$.
+In the general model where we use this principle, we consider transient effects due to migration and possible deformation of the cells.
 However, since we predominantly focus on the mathematical issues in the current manuscript, we will not consider any time-dependencies and hence $t$ will be removed from the expressions in the remainder of the paper.

 In the n-dimensional case, we are solving the boundary value problems described in Eq (\ref{Eq_momentum}), (\ref{Eq_sigma}) and (\ref{Eq_epsilon}).
-The body-force is given in Eq (\ref{Eq_ElasTempeq}).
-Therefore, the boundary value problem that we are going to consider is given by
+The body force is given in Eq (\ref{Eq_ElasTempeq}).
+Therefore, the immersed boundary value problem that we are going to consider is given by

 Next to this boundary value problem, we consider the continuous immersed boundary counterpart, given by